fbpx

 Hot-Dip Galvanizing

 As the name implies, this method involves dipping the base metal into a molten pool of zinc.
-First, the base metal must be cleaned either mechanically, chemically, or both to assure a quality bond can be made between the base metal and the zinc coating.
+First, the base metal must be cleaned either mechanically, chemically, or both to ensure a quality bond can be made between the base metal and the zinc coating.
 Once cleaned, the base metal is then fluxed to rid it of any residual oxides that might remain after the cleaning process.
-The base metal is then dipped into a liquid bath of heated zinc and a metallurgical bond is formed.
+The base metal is then dipped into a liquid bath of heated zinc, forming a metallurgical bond.

-The advantages of this method are that it is economical; it can be performed quickly and to complex shapes.
+This method has advantages, including being economical, performed quickly, and allowing the creation of complex shapes.
 However, the final coating can be inconsistent relative to other galvanizing processes.

 Pre-galvanizing

 This method is very similar to hot-dip galvanizing but is performed at the steel mill, usually on materials that already have a specific shape.
-Pre-galvanizing involves rolling metal sheet through a similar cleaning process to that of the hot-dip galvanizing process.
+Pre-galvanizing involves rolling metal sheets through a similar cleaning process to the hot-dip galvanizing process.
 The metal is then passed through a pool of hot, liquid zinc and then recoiled.

-Unlike the previous processes, electrogralvanizing does not use a molten bath of zinc.
+Unlike the previous processes, electrogalvanizing does not use a molten bath of zinc.
 Instead, this process utilizes an electrical current in an electrolyte solution to transfer zinc ions onto the base metal.
-This involves electrically reducing positively charged zinc ions to zinc metal which are then deposited on the positively charged material.
-Grain refiners can also be added which helps to ensure a smooth zinc coating on the steel.
-Similar to the pre-galvanizing process, electrogalvanizing is typically applied continuously to a roll of sheet metal.
+This involves electrically reducing positively charged zinc ions to zinc metal, which is then deposited on the positively charged material.
+Grain refiners can also be added, which helps ensure a smooth zinc coating on the steel.
+Similar to the pre-galvanizing process, electro-galvanizing is typically applied continuously to a roll of sheet metal.

 Metal Supermarkets